Are Kelley Blue Book values and prices accurate and reliable?

 As consumers, we create our own "fictional truths."
 We know there's an endless amount of information and resources at our fingertips, but do we ever stop to critically look at these resources?
 Are they as sound as we think?

-Factors used when quoting your motorcycle blue book value:
+Factors used to determine your Kelley Blue Book motorcycle value: